hjjvandam/CMakePackagingProject/docs/source/about/motivations.rst

 build systems for new projects can be written quickly and confidently.
 Of course this still requires that that we somehow make existing, non-ideally packaged dependencies appear as if they were ideally packaged.
-Ultimately, there's way around doing this on a per-package basis.
-However, assuming a community agreed upon standard for what constitutes "ideal" this only needs to be done once in order for the entire community to benefit.
+Ultimately, there's no way around doing this on a per-package basis.
+However, assuming a community agreed upon standard for what constitutes "ideal" this only needs to be done once per non-ideal package in order for the entire community to benefit.

 Additional Considerations
 -------------------------